Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Why an Exceptional Embedding: an a posteriori Perspective

 Most unified models based on $E_6$ exploit its \emph{regular} maximal subgroups, such as $E_6 \supset SO(10)\times U(1), E_6 \supset SU(3)\times SU(3)\times SU(3)$.
 In these cases the subgroup is generated by deleting nodes from the $E_6$ \cite{GurseyRamondSikivie1976,AchimanStech1978,HewettRizzo1989,Slansky1981} Dynkin diagram and the resulting gauge bosons typically include leptoquark vectors that couple directly to quark--lepton currents.
 Such couplings generically induce rapid proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} unless the unification scale is pushed close to the Planck scale.

 By contrast, the embedding $E_6 \supset G(2) \times SU(3)_A$ is \emph{special} (non-regular): it is not associated with a Dynkin-node deletion and instead arises from an exceptional subalgebra structure \cite{Dynkin1957,Slansky1981,Yamatsu2015}.
-In classical GUTS (e.g. $SU(5)$, $SO(10)$), the coset vectors typically carry mixed color--electroweak charges, generating tree-level leptoquark interactions and dangerous $d{=}6$ proton-decay operators: along the \emph{special} $E_6\supset G(2) \times SU(3)_A$ route, the broken cosets factorize and, with no bifundamental Higgs, there are \emph{no} renormalizable leptoquark vertices.
-This structural feature is the origin of the parametric suppression of baryon-number violating processes and enstablish orthogonality of $SU(3)_A$ and $G(2)$ generators.
+In classical GUTs (e.g. $SU(5)$, $SO(10)$), the coset vectors typically carry mixed color--electroweak charges, generating tree-level leptoquark interactions and dangerous $d{=}6$ proton-decay operators: along the \emph{special} $E_6\supset G(2) \times SU(3)_A$ route, the broken cosets factorize and, with no bifundamental Higgs, there are \emph{no} renormalizable leptoquark vertices.
+This structural feature is the origin of the parametric suppression of baryon-number violating processes and establishes orthogonality of $SU(3)_A$ and $G(2)$ generators, granting the group-theoretic separation between the \(G(2)\)-origin dark sector and the electroweak ancestor sector.

 \paragraph{Minimality of the GUT.}